On the topology of polynomials with bounded integer coefficients

-Let us first give some historic remarks.
-The first important contribution to Question \ref{ques-1.1} was due to Garsia \cite{Gar62}, who showed that if $q>1$ is a Pisot number, then $Y_m(q)$ is uniformly discrete for each $m\in \N$.
-Later, Drobot \cite{Dro73} (see also \cite{DrMc80}) showed that for a pair $(q, m)$, $Y_m(q)$ is dense in $\R$ if and only if $0$ is an accumulation point of $Y_m(q)$; moreover if $q\in (1,m+1)$ does not satisfy an algebraic equation with coefficients $0, \pm 1,\ldots, \pm m$, then $Y_m(q)$ is dense in $\R$.
-In \cite{Bug96} Bugeaud showed that if $q$ is not a Pisot number, then there exists an integer $m$ for which $0$ is an accumulation point of $Y_m(q)$ (and hence by Drobot's result, $Y_m(q)$ is dense in $\R$).
+In the literature there are some partial results on Question \ref{ques-1.1} and the project of Erd\H{o}s et al. It was shown in \cite{Dro73, DrMc80} that if $q\in (1,m+1)$ does not satisfy an algebraic equation with coefficients $0, \pm 1,\ldots, \pm m$, then $\ell_m(q)=0$.
+In \cite{Bug96} Bugeaud showed that if $q$ is not a Pisot number, then there exists an integer $m$ so that $\ell_m(q)=0$.
 The approach of Bugeaud did not provide any estimate of $m$.
-A substantial progress was made later by Erd\"{o}s and Komornik \cite{EK98}, who proved that that $0$ is an accumulation point of $Y_m(q)$ if $q$ is not a Pisot number and $m\geq \lceil q-q^{-1} \rceil+\lceil q-1\rceil$, where $\lceil x \rceil$ denotes the smallest integer $\geq x$; in particular, if $1<q<2^{1/4}$ and $q$ is not equal to the square root of the second Pisot number $\approx1.17485$, then $0$ is an accumulation point of $Y_1(q)$.
-In the same paper, Erd\"{o}s and Komornik showed that if $q>m+1$, then $0$ is not an accumulation point of $Y_m(q)$; moreover if $q>1$ is not a Pisot number and $m\geq q-q^{-1}$, then $Y_m(q)$ has a finite accumulation point.
-In a recent paper \cite{SiSo11}, Sidorov and Solomyak proved that if $q\in (1,m+1)$ and $q$ is not a Perron number, then $Y_m(q)$ is dense in $\R$.
+A substantial progress was made later by Erd\H{o}s and Komornik \cite{EK98}, who proved that $\ell_m(q)=0$ if $q$ is not a Pisot number and $m\geq \lceil q-q^{-1} \rceil+\lceil q-1\rceil$, where $\lceil x \rceil$ denotes the smallest integer $\geq x$.
+Recently Akiyama and Komornik \cite{AkKo11} showed that $\ell_1(q)=0$ if $q\in (1, \sqrt{2}]$ is not a Pisot number smaller than the golden ratio $(1+\sqrt{5})/2$.
+In \cite{SiSo11}, Sidorov and Solomyak proved that if $q\in (1,m+1)$ and $q$ is not a Perron number, then $\ell_m(q)=0$.
 Recall that an algebraic integer $q>1$ is called a {\it Perron number} if each of its conjugates is less than $q$ in modulus.